Board Meeting Notes

 Scheduled for late August.

-Focus: mission review and strategic planning with clear takeaways.
+Focus on mission review and strategic planning with clear takeaways.

 Reimbursement requested for percussionists’ equipment moving expenses.